-Upon receiving the statistics from the NJR in 2010, DePuy initiated a worldwide voluntary recall of the devices.
-However, in an apparent attempt to rebound from the obvious financial loss that came from the recall, DePuy promoted its Pinnacle hip replacement device “as an alternative for the majority of patients.”
+Upon receiving the statistics from the NJR in 2010, DePuy initiated a worldwide voluntary recall of the hip replacement devices.
+However, in an apparent attempt to rebound from the obvious financial loss that came from the recall, DePuy promoted its metal-on-metal hip replacement devices “as an alternative for the majority of patients.”

 According to an internal DePuy email, the Japanese surgeons reportedly noticed that the device “generated metal debris between stem taper and head, and final necrosed tissue.”
 In another internal email, a senior DePuy executive stated he felt “the problem is emerging as more serious than first thought.”

 It is estimated that over 500,000 patients have received an all-metal replacement hip, and that 75 percent of the complaints filed have been connected to DePuy’s ASR.
 In 2011, the FDA received over 5,000 complaints regarding DePuy’s ASR device – more than they had received in the previous four years combined.

 Patients Suffering From InjuriesAnn Morrison, a physical therapist from Delaware, received the ASR implants in 2008.
 Soon after, she experienced pain, rashes and inflammation in her hips and ended up having the devices replaced in 2010.
 Morrison, however, suffered from tissue damage caused by the implants and cannot walk without a brace, let alone work for a living.

 “We will be the little crash test dummies here until they figure out the health ramifications for us down the road,” Morrison said.